If you've got the energy and enthusiasm to help young people realise their potential and are over 18, we want to hear from you.

 - Young parents or carers

-You will also be working with young people to plan and design programmes that develop the skills and address the issues that are important to them.
+- work with young people to plan and design programmes that develop the skills and address the issues that are important to them

 Is there anything else I need to know?